 When Brawn is left on his own, I never know what he's going to come up with.

-On the to do list last year was make some sort of a patio table.
+On the to-do list last year was to make some sort of a patio table.

-Most people must store their treasured patio furniture inside, but not us wazy bwastards.
+Other people probably store their treasured patio furniture inside, but not us wazy bwastards.

 Yes I sound like Elmer Fudd when I swear on my blog.